-Problems in Assessment were the target patients and evaluation items.
+Problems for assessment were the target patients and evaluation items.
 In our study, 66.1% of institutions that implemented Assessment did so in all of their hospitalized patients.
-Assessment is implemented by nutrition experts, who performed a detailed evaluation of the nutritional status of patients who were considered to be at risk of malnutrition.9 Inaccurate patient targeting may result in nutrition experts being too busy to focus on those patients who really need assessment.
-Furthermore, many institutions in Japan may possibly confuse Screening with Assessment.
-This was indicated by the fact that the top 3 tools used (SGA,14 MNA-SF,15 and CONUT16) were the same during Screening and Assessment.
-Also, the proportion of institutions reporting that they had instruction manuals on Screening (76.9%) were almost identical to those with instruction manuals on Assessment (77.2%).
-These findings suggested that additional education about Screening and Assessment is warranted, and that Assessment should be implemented only in patients who are at risk of malnutrition.
+Assessment is implemented by nutrition experts, who perform a detailed evaluation of the nutritional status of patients who are considered to be at risk of malnutrition.9 Inaccurate patient targeting may result in nutrition experts being too busy to focus on those patients who really need Assessment.
+Furthermore, many institutions in Japan may possibly confuse Screening and Assessment.
+This is suggested by the fact that the top 3 tools used (SGA, MNA-SF, and CONUT 16) were exactly the same for both Screening and Assessment.
+Also, the proportion of institutions reporting that they had instruction manuals was almost identical for screening (76.9%) and assessment (77.2%).
+These findings suggest that additional education about screening and assessment is warranted, and that assessment should be implemented only in patients at risk of malnutrition.

-Problems were also identified with some of the evaluation items used for Assessment.
-Among all items used to evaluate nutritional status, muscle mass and muscle strength are extremely important and should be evaluated at bedside.^{5,9} However, of the 887 institutions implementing Assessment, the proportion of institutions in our study where muscle mass and muscle strength were used during Assessment were 13.0% and 8.8%, respectively.
-Many RDs may not consider muscle mass and muscle strength to be important Assessment items, or alternatively they may not routinely perform Assessment at the bedside (where muscle mass and strength are evaluated).
-Since 2022, hospitals in Japan can claim reimbursement for RDs working on patient wards, which reflects the expectation that they provide medical care at bedside.23 Currently, such claims are allowed only for Special Functioning Hospitals (only 87 institutions in Japan).
-This type of reimbursement is expected to be paid for hospitals other than Special Functioning Hospitals because such change could encourage more bedside medical care by RDs.
-Also, the staffing system in which RDs have scheduling structured to perform Assessment at bedside is helpful, which may increase the likelihood of muscle strength and muscle mass to be a routine part of Assessment.
+Problems were also identified with some of the evaluation items used for assessment.
+Among items used to evaluate nutritional status, muscle mass and muscle strength are extremely important and should be evaluated at the bedside.^{5,9} However, of the 887 institutions implementing assessment, the proportion of institutions in our study where muscle mass and muscle strength were used for assessment were 13.0% and 8.8%, respectively.
+Many RDs may not consider muscle mass and muscle strength to be important assessment items, or alternatively they may not routinely perform Assessment at the bedside (where muscle mass and strength are evaluated).
+Since 2022, hospitals in Japan can claim reimbursement for RDs working on patient wards, which reflects the expectation that they provide their medical care at the bedside.23 Currently, such claims are allowed only for Special Functioning Hospitals (which comprised only 87 institutions in Japan).
+This type of reimbursement is expected to be paid for hospitals other than Special Functioning Hospitals because such change could promote more bedside medical care by RDs.
+Also helpful would be staffing systems in which RDs have scheduling structured to perform Assessment at the bedside, which may increase the likelihood that direct evaluation of items like muscle strength and muscle mass would be a routine part of assessment.